Towards a fully well-balanced and entropy-stable scheme for the Euler equations with gravity: General equations of state: Numerical results

 \subsubsection{Sinusoidal perturbation of a moving steady solution}

 Another test case of interest consists in a moving steady solution perturbed by a wave created by a time-dependent boundary condition and propagating into the computational domain.
 Similar set-ups can be found in \cite{FucMcmMisRisWaa2010}, motivated by the study of wave propagation in stellar atmospheres.
 Here, we consider the same moving equilibrium as above, described by $(q_0, s_0, H_0)$ in \cref{tab:MovingEQ_Triplet}.
-The computational domain contains $512$ cells.
-The finer mesh is motivated by the high oscillatory perturbation and visualization purposes.
 The perturbation is applied onto the momentum as a right (left for \PenRob) boundary condition.
 It is given for $t>0$ by

-Therein $\nu$ denotes the amplitude of the perturbation and $\kappa$ its frequency and $x_0 \in \{0, 1\}$ corresponds to the excited boundary condition.
+Therein, $\nu$ denotes the amplitude of the perturbation, $\kappa$ its frequency, and $x_0 \in \{0, 1\}$ corresponds to the excited boundary condition.
 Moreover, $q_0 > 0$ is the steady momentum reported in \cref{tab:MovingEQ_Triplet} for each EOS respectively, and so the flow travels from left to right.
 Based on the same motivation as in the test cases above, these parameters are chosen differently for each EOS and summarized in \cref{tab:wavy_BC_parameters}.
 The parameter $x_0$ is taken equal to $1$ to perturb the right boundary, except for the \PenRob EOS where we take $x_0 = 0$.
 Indeed, for the \PenRob EOS, all waves travel towards the right.
 Therefore, perturbing the left boundary for the \PenRob EOS allows us to observe the waves propagating through the computational domain.
-For the other five EOSs, waves travel in both directions, and thus we perturb the right boundary to observe the waves going upwind wih respect to the flow direction.
+For the other five EOSs, waves travel in both directions, and thus we perturb the right boundary to observe the waves going upwind with respect to the flow direction.
 The simulation is stopped as the perturbation reaches the opposite boundary of the computational domain.
-Due to the different initial conditions and configurations of the EOSs, the final time $t_\text{f}$ differs and are reported in \cref{tab:MovingEQ_final_times}.
-In addition, the parameters of the high-order schemes are set to $C_\theta = 10^{-12}$ for the \water and \methane EOSs.
+Due to the different initial conditions and configurations of the EOSs, the final time $t_\text{f}$ differs and {is} reported in \cref{tab:MovingEQ_final_times}.